 How will DECOVID work in practice?

-Which organisations will contribute data for DECOVID?
+Which organisations contribute data for DECOVID?

 Which organisations are involved in DECOVID?

 University of Birmingham (UoB).
 The University of Birmingham is ranked amongst the world’s top 100 institutions, and its work brings people from across the world to Birmingham, including researchers and teachers and more than 6,500 international students from nearly 150 countries.
-Many UoB researchers will contribute to DECOVID as scientific analysts.

 University College London Hospitals NHS Foundation Trust (UCLH).
 UCLH is home to one of the leading Biomedical Research Centres in the UK and in the last year, has fully digitised the whole trust elevating its digital maturity.
 Alongside this, it has been developing EMAP, its strategic research informatics platform that provides tools for data-scientists to work with research-ready standardised individual level clinical data.
-DECOVID will be adopting this standard.

 The Alan Turing Institute (Turing).
 The Turing is the UK’s national institute for data science and AI.
 It has a large network of leading researchers in AI, computational statistics, machine learning and data science as well as expertise in provisioning flexible, scalable data science environments and reproducible analysis pipelines with research software engineers working with analytic teams to ensure robust, reproducible, open-source tools.